vsylenko/temporal-versioning-java-code/exercises/patch-versioning/README.md

      - Create the Workflow Replayer and call it from within the assert
      - Replay the Event History in the JSON file you downloaded
 2. Save your changes
-3. Run `mvn clean test`.
+3. Run `mvn clean compile test`.
 You should find that this fails, which confirms altering the execution order of the `sendThankYouToCustomer` Activity) breaks compatibility.
 In the final part of this exercise, you will use the `getVersion` API to implement